 - We measure exactly how many polluting particles are removed by each air purifier we test.
 The best air purifiers will remove more than 90% of the particles from the air, but poor machines can only manage 44%.
 The worst remove so few that we can’t officially report on the percentage.

 - We buy every machine we test and our tests cover a wide range of brands and sizes, so you can be sure we’ll always recommend the right air purifier for you.

 If we find that an air purifier is bad enough to be a Don’t Buy, you can be sure that it’s one to avoid.
 No matter how attractive the price may be, it won’t do a good job in your home and is best left in the shop.

-You can unlock this page and find out which air purifiers are Don’t Buys and which are Best Buys by taking out a £1 trial to Which?.
+Join Which? to unlock this page and find out which air purifiers are Don’t Buys and which are Best Buys.